lorenzoalig/LorenzoBank_WIP/README.md

 The application includes a BankAccount class with several methods, including withdrawal, deposit, and transferring between accounts, as well as checking balance, creating accounts, and more.

 It also includes a DataBase class that uses an object vector to store and manage all account information, with methods to insert, delete, and locate accounts, as well as rearrange and sort the array.

+Disclaimer: This is not the final version.
+Its purpose is for testing only.
+Further documentation to be added.